Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/introduction/usage.md

     ```

 The client allows you to login into the system, create or join a match and play against other users.
 Obviously you can
-execute two or more instances of the client to simulate more user connected to the system.
+execute two or more instances of the client to simulate more users connected to the system.

 Once you are in a match, and the pong screen is shown, you can play the game using the following keyboard commands: